fofr/sam-and-paul.com/source/_posts/florida-and-georgia.md

 A 10 minute walk north and there’s public beach access, to a pristine beach with soft glowing sand, calm blue water, washed up shells and seabirds.
 Ruddy turnstones, willets, sandpipers, sanderlings and laughing gulls peruse the wet sands.
 Later in the year you’d find turtle tracks too.

 We ate our take-home key lime pie on the balcony, the sugary sweetness of 2 slices still too much when divided by three.
 Nana left with the to-be weds and best man, firstly to help buy all the wedding booze, then going on to stay with the parents of the groom.
 They were running errands all day – up and down the county buying things, finding things, getting suits, picking up guests from the airport and more.

+{% figure florida-and-georgia-06.jpg landscape %}
+The beach at Longboat key, if you can find it
+{% endfigure %}

 ## The distances between things